19 Fun Things to Put on a Calendar Right Now

 New paper planner or calendar research

-If you love using paper planners or calendars, then you know how exciting it can be to browse through planners in July/August, and at the end of the year.
+There’s no end of things to put on a calendar.
+And if you love using paper planners or calendars, then you know how exciting it can be to browse through planners in July/August, and at the end of the year.

 Mark your calendar to browse stores in person and conduct online research so you can find your next favorite planner in a timely fashion.